Thomas J. Walsh Elevated to AIA College of Fellows

 The Denver Art Museum Martin Building Renovation has achieved yet another remarkable milestone by winning the Architizer A+ Awards Popular Choice Winner accolade.
 This recognition highlights the project’s profound impact on the world of architecture and art.
 Through an unique blend of visionary design and meticulous execution, the renovation breathes new life into the museum.
 The Popular Choice Winner title reflects the overwhelming support and admiration from the public and the design community alike.
 This accomplishment further solidifies the Martin Building Renovation’s status as a transformative work of architecture.

-Royal Norwegian Embassy Renovation Wins AIA Award in Architecture
+Royal Norwegian Embassy Renovation Wins AIA DC Grand Award

 The Royal Norwegian Embassy Renovation is an extraordinary architectural achievement.
 In fact, it just won the 2022 Grand Award from the Washington DC Chapter of the American Institute of Architects.
 This project effortlessly blends historical significance with contemporary design, showcasing a harmonious marriage of past and present.
 The award underscores the meticulous restoration and state-of-the-art architectural solutions that have breathed new life into the embassy.
 The renovation not only preserves the embassy’s cultural legacy but also transforms it into a symbol of modern sophistication and functionality.